alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

     - Username: atiadmin
     - Password:

   - To obtain the password on Azure navigate to the `RG_DSG_SECRETS` resource group and then the `shmvault` key vault.
-On the left panel select `secrets` and click on `dc_pass`.
+On the left panel select `secrets` and click on `shm-managment-dcadmin`.
 You can then copy the secret to the clipboard and paste it into Microsoft Remote Desktop.

 ### Active Directory Configuration

+1. Navigate to `C:/Scripts/`

-1. Open `Active_Directory_Configuration.ps1` in a file editor.
+2. Open `Active_Directory_Configuration.ps1` in a file editor.
 Then edit the following lines to use the custom domain name created earlier and save the file:

-    - $domainou = "DC=CUSTOMDOMAIN,DC=AC,DC=UK"
+    - $domainou = "DC=TESTB,DC=DSGROUPDEV,DC=CO,DC=UK"
-    - $domain = "CUSTOMSDOMAIN.ac.uk"
+    - $domain = "TESTB.DSGROUPDEV.CO.UK"

-2. In the powershell navigate to `C:/Scripts/`.
+3. Open powershell and navigate to `C:/Scripts/`.
 Run:

 ```pwsh
 .\Active_Directory_Configuration.ps1 -oubackuppath c:\Scripts\GPOs